ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 # Code Walkthrough
-This document provides an overview of code structure, so to reduce the time to figure out where to read.
+This document provides an overview of code structure, to reduce the time to figure out where to read.

 For simple things, using search tools is probably faster than reading this text. [`rg`](https://github.com/BurntSushi/ripgrep), [`fd`](https://github.com/sharkdp/fd), and [`fzf`](https://github.com/junegunn/fzf) are example of search tools.
 I personally use [VS Code's built in search box](https://code.visualstudio.com/docs/editor/codebasics#_search-across-files).